OpenHydrology/OH-Auto-Statistical/docs/source/installation.rst

    No Windows Start Menu items are created, except for a link to the online documentation.
 This is intentionally.
 OH Auto Statistical is run by **right-clicking on a .CD3-file**.

-Alternatively, if a Python (>=3.3) installation including the packages `numpy` and `scipy` already exists, OH Auto Statistical can be installed from the `Python Package Index <https://pypi.python.org/pypi/autostatistical>`_.

 Other operation systems
 -----------------------